thegrumpys/odop/docs/Help/menus.md

 **Action : Search**

-Action : Search menu item invokes the Search algorithm.
+The Action : Search menu item invokes the Search algorithm.
-Search will alter the values of any FREE independent variables to find a design that satisfies all constraints while also achieving the desired value for each FIXed dependent variable.
+Search will alter the values of any FREE independent variables to find a design that satisfies constraints and FIXes.

+In other words,
+FIXed status causes Search to achieve or hold a specified value.
+FREE status allows Search to manipulate that variable to achieve a feasible design.

 Search operates to minimize the value of the [objective function](terminology#obj).
 The current design is used as a starting point.
 Search stops if the Objective Value falls below OBJMIN.

-FIXed status causes Search to achieve or hold a specified value.
-FREE status allows Search to manipulate the variable to achieve a feasible design.

 [See also: Search](search)
 [See also: Feasibility](feasibility)